 FY 2020 Results Summary

-This web page summarizes the preliminary results of the Marine Mammal Commission’s (the Commission) Survey of Federally Funded Marine Mammal Research (the Survey) for fiscal year (FY) 2020.
+This web page summarizes the results of the Marine Mammal Commission’s (the Commission) Survey of Federally Funded Marine Mammal Research (the Survey) for fiscal year (FY) 2020.
 Please see the Data Notice below for details about what these results represent.
 For more information about the Survey, click here.

 The Survey focuses on marine mammal research projects/programs, which are defined as: